 Browse and compare offers from participating banks

 Choose an offer and apply

-Suppose you meet the eligibility criteria and all account checks are completed.
-In that case, any bank that is authorised by the financial conduct authority and the prudential regulation authority will expect the following:
+If you meet the eligibility criteria and all account checks are completed, any bank that is authorised by the financial conduct authority and the prudential regulation authority will expect the following:

 If you've been trading for more than a year and have sales of more than £400k in the last 12 months, the bank will, in most cases, assign you a dedicated business development manager to help with the switch.